ericspt/TrustNEat/README.md

  Step 8: Go to http://localhost:3000/

  Step 9: It will automatically prompt you to login via MetaMask.
-After you have done that, the application will be usable
+After you have done that, the application will be usable.
+You can add new accounts from Ganache to MetaMask to get a better feel of how interactable the application is.

  ## Testing
  Run ```truffle test```